shuozhixu/MaterLett_2025/README.md

 ## LAMMPS

 LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
-To build more packages into LAMMPS, please visit [this page](https://docs.lammps.org/Build_package.html).

 To finish this project, at least two packages are needed:

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - EXTRA-COMPUTE package.
 This is to calculate the elastic constants at finite temperatures using the Born matrix method.
 To learn more, please visit [this page](https://docs.lammps.org/Howto_elastic.html
 ) and [this page](https://docs.lammps.org/compute_born_matrix.html).
 [This paper](https://doi.org/10.1063/1.447221) should be cited for the Born matrix method.

+To build LAMMPS with these two packages, please refer to [another project](https://github.com/shuozhixu/Modelling_2024).

 Note: if we use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), we may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
 For this project, I recommend